tomeshnet/toronto-community-network-docs/src/glossary.md

 ## Babel

-The **Babel routing protocol** is what we use to create the mesh network.
-It's the software that allows the "meshing" to happen, by routing packets where they need to go.
+The **Babel routing protocol** is used to create a mesh network.
+By running a Babel implementations on the nodes of the network, paths to all other nodes are actively calculated, so that connections can be made to any node on the mesh.

 [Wikipedia](https://en.wikipedia.org/wiki/Babel_(protocol)), [Homepage](https://www.irif.fr/~jch/software/babel/)